Gali Muddu Krishnama Naidu: Political career

 Naidu joined politics after a successful career in teaching.
 He joined the Telugu Desam Party (TDP) where he enjoyed the support of its founder member, N.T.
 Rama Rao, who founded the party in 1983.
 He was elected five times to the Andhra Pradesh Legislative Assembly for the TDP from the Puttur constituency.

 After some differences with the TDP, he left to join the Indian National Congress party, where he contested a ticket and won the election in 2004.
 He subsequently resigned from the congress and rejoined the TDP in 2008; he was then re-elected to his sixth (and final) term to the Andhra Pradesh Legislative Assembly in 2009, this time for the Nagari constituency.
 By now the Puttur constituency had been dissolved into the Nagari constituency following the delimitation of constituencies in 2008.

 He held a cabinet post in the Ministry for Education, as Minister of Higher Education.
 When serving as a minister, he held education and forest portfolios.

 Naidu officiated over many development works in the city of Puttur, including the construction of a road-over-bridge at the Santhi theatre level crossing, and the Puttur to Chittoor highway.

 Personal life

-Naidu was married to Smt G. Saraswathi from Velanjeri village in Tamil Nadu.
+Naidu was married to Smt G. Saraswathi from Velanjeri village near Tiruttani in Tamil Nadu.
 He had two sons, named Bhanu Prakash Gali and Jagadish Prakash Gali, and a daughter named Lavanya Gali.

 As well as being a teacher, he was an agriculturist and enjoyed reading books.

 He underwent heart surgery three months before his death.